 "Not okay.
 Just don't let anything bad happen, alright?
 I'll be back," he said, and walked out of the room.
 I heard the front door close, letting me know he was gone.

 "Whatever" I mumbled, looking at Izzy, who was too occupied with the toy car.

 I knew I couldn't ignore the fact that I did endanger my little brother and sister, but I hated whenever it was brought up.

 About six months ago, I was left home alone with Izzy and Ben while.
 It was ten o'clock at night, and my dad wouldn't be back home until the next night, so I invited a few friends over for a party.
 Not really thinking anything of it, a few more uninvited guests came to the party as well.
 One of them being an unknown teen with a pistol in his backpack.

 After someone discovered the gun, the kid went crazy and shot up the living room.
 Cops were called, the kid was arrested, charged and sentenced.
 I still have no idea who he was, and haven't really talked to any of my friends about it since.
 I barely see them anymore, as it is.

-After the incident, dad pulled Ben and I from public school and put us in home schooling.
-I was also never really left alone with the kids.
+After the incident, I was never really left alone with the kids.
 Dad claimed he wanted to keep as much of an eye on all three of us as he could.
 I guess the incident really freaked him out, understandably.